Viktor Shudegov

-Viktor Evgrafovich Shudegov (Tortym, 5 December 1952 - Moscow, 16 May 2020) was a Russian scientist and politician.
+Viktor Evgrafovich Shudegov (Виктор Евграфович Шудегов; Tortym, 5 December 1952 - Moscow, 16 May 2020) was a Russian scientist and politician.
 He served as Chairman of the Committee on Science, Culture, Education, Healthcare and Ecology of the Federation Council of the Federal Assembly of the Russian Federation, Deputy of the State Duma of the Federal Assembly of the Russian Federation, Deputy Chairman of the Education Committee of the State Duma of the Russian Federation, and Chairman of the Council of the regional branch of the "A Just Russia" party in the Udmurt Republic.

 Biography

 He was born on December 5, 1952, in the village of Tortym of the Kezsky District of the Udmurt ASSR.
 In 1975 he graduated with honors from the Udmurt State University with a degree in physics, and in 1975-1976 he studied at the Leningrad State University of the USSR Ministry of Higher Education.

-In 1976-1977 he served in the Soviet Army (Central Asian Military District); from 1977 to 1980 he carried out postgraduate studies at the Leningrad state university.
+In 1976-1977 he served in the Soviet Armed Forces (Central Asian Military District); from 1977 to 1980 he carried out postgraduate studies at the Leningrad State University.
 From 1980 to 1990 he worked as electronic engineer, computer center assistant, senior lecturer and associate professor of the Udmurt state University (Izhevsk).
 In 1990-1993 he attended doctoral studies at the Leningrad State university.

 From 1994 to 1999 he was Professor, Head of the Department of Physics and Mechanics of New Materials, Rector of the Institute of Regional Studies, and Vice-Rector for Scientific Work of the Udmurt State university.

 From 1999 to 2000 he served as Deputy Chairman of the Government of the Udmurt Republic (supervising the State Committee for Science and Higher Education of the Udmurt Republic, the Ministry of Education, the Ministry of Culture, the Ministry of Press and Information, the Ministry of Social Protection, the State Committee for Youth Affairs).

 In 2000-2001 he was Chairman of the State Committee of the Udmurt Republic for Science, Higher and Secondary Professional Education (Izhevsk).
 On April 17, 2001, he became a representative of the Government of the Udmurt Republic in the Federation Council.